susumu-kushi/civil-society-control-engineering/books.md

 ## Knowledge Archive of Susumu Kushi

-This archive is organized around three central propositions:
+This archive is organized around four central propositions:

 1. The Civil Code is the code of civil society.
 2. Human beings are not objects.